-- After blooming, add yogurt and mix well.
+- After blooming, add yogurt to the yeast mixture and combine.

-- On a well floured surface, turn out dough and roll into rounded tablespoons.
-Gently poke finger in the middle of the ball to help form the bagel shape.
-Place onto parchment lined baking tray and repeat with remaining dough.
-Let rise one hour.
+- On a well floured surface, turn out the dough and divide into equal portions.
+Shaping the dough in your hands, poke a finger through the middle of the ball and form the bagel shape.
+Place onto a parchment lined baking sheet and repeat with remaining dough.

-- Pre-heat oven to 425°F and prepare 2 or 3 baking trays with parchment paper.
-Set aside.
-In a large pot, combine 6 cups water with 2 tablespoons molasses.
+- Preheat the oven to 425F with the rack in the middle of the oven.
+Prepare a new baking sheet with parchment paper and set aside.
+In a large pot combine 6 cups of water with the molasses.
 Bring to a boil.

-- Drop bagels into boiling water and let cook for 45 seconds each side.
-Remove from water and onto tray where you can top with toppings if desired.
+- Drop bagels into the boiling water with a slotted spoon and let cook for 45 seconds on each side.
+Remove the bagels from the water and onto the fresh baking sheet.
+Top with toppings as desired.
 As soon as possible, place bagels in the oven.
-Let bake for 25 minutes or until bagels reach an internal temperature of 195°F.

 - Let cool and enjoy!